PotLock/bento-dotfun/README.md

-Below is the complete Markdown v2 overview, including the **Features Summary** with both text-based and icon-based syntax:
+The "Escaped Strings" section has been removed.
+Here is the markdown content without that section:

+Below is the updated markdown content with the Escaped Strings section removed:

 ---